-During the G7 summit on 12th June, leaders from the G7 countries: UK, Canada, France, Germany, Italy, Japan, and the United States reaffirmed their commitment to “jointly mobilise $100 billion per year from public and private sources, through to 2025”.
+During the G7 summit on 12th June, leaders from the G7 countries, the UK, Canada, France, Germany, Italy, Japan, and the United States, reaffirmed their commitment to “jointly mobilise $100 billion per year from public and private sources, through to 2025”.
 The summit was held in Cornwall, England,

-The funds will help poorer countries cut their carbon emissions, adapt to climate change, support infrastructure investments and help shift to cleaner and more sustainable technology.
+The funds will help poorer countries reduce carbon emissions, adapt to climate change, support infrastructure investments, and shift to cleaner, more sustainable technology.
 However, according to climate groups, the climate finance that the G7 leaders pledged lacked details.

-Reuters reports that Canada promised to double its climate finance pledge to $4.4 billion in the next five years and Germany to $7.26 billion per year no later than 2025.
+Reuters reports that Canada promised to double its climate finance pledge to $4.4 billion in the next five years and Germany to $7.26 billion per year by 2025.

-During the summit, the G7 leaders also want to counter China’s rising influence on developing countries through its multi-trillion-dollar Belt and Road initiatives; however, it lacked details like the climate financing pledge.
+During the summit, the G7 leaders also wanted to counter China’s rising influence on developing countries through its multi-trillion-dollar Belt and Road initiatives; however, it lacked details like the climate financing pledge.

-UK Prime Minister Boris Johnson, the host of the summit, says G7 countries contribute 20% of global carbon emissions, and it is clear that the action should start with them.
+UK Prime Minister Boris Johnson, the summit host, says G7 countries contribute 20% of global carbon emissions, and the action should start with them.

 Wealthy countries failed to meet their climate finance pledge